cuxtud/cicd/README.md

 <h1>Browser Support:</h1>

-StarAdmin is designed to work flawlessly with all the latest and modern web browsers.
+StarAdmin is also designed to work flawlessly with all the latest and modern web browsers.

 - Chrome (latest )
 - Explorer (latest)